Wence024/ClassFlow/docs/getting-started.md

 ## Development Workflow

 - **Branching**: Follow a standard feature-branching model (e.g., `feature/add-new-sidebar`, `fix/login-bug`).
+- **Committing**: The project includes a helper script to streamline creating conventional commit messages.
+Run `npm run prep-commit-msg` to copy the current staged changes and recent log to your clipboard, ready to be pasted into an AI assistant.
 - **Linting & Formatting**: Before committing, it's a good practice to run the linter and formatter:

     ```bash